Emmunaf/ColabHelper/README.md

 A wrapper useful to work with colab or Jupiter notebook in general.

 # Features
-As of now the class is able to help in the following scenario:
+As of now the module is able to help in the following scenarios:
 - Easily backup/restore the tensorboard log dir to your google drive
 - Get information about the hosting machine (CPU, RAM, HDD, GPU)
 - Play a sound notification to alert you when a job is done